What is a DSP in an Android Headunit?

 Which universal double din android headunit is best for DSP?

-But all is not lost if you don’t have the DSP or want something better than a factory fitted DSP.
-Have a look at the Axxess AX-DSP retro fit external unit.
-It gives you app control of the DSP features, but the DSP processing box is not inside your android headunit, but rather fitted under a seat or behind the dashboard.
+But all is not lost if you don’t have the DSP or want something better than a factory-fitted DSP.
+Have a look at the Axxess AX-DSP retrofit external unit.
+It gives you app control of the DSP features, but the DSP processing box is not inside your Android headunit but rather fitted under a seat or behind the dashboard.

-EQ adjustment android headunit
+EQ sound adjustments on android headunit DSP app

-DSP can give PHAT control to PAHTTER sounds from your android headunit
+DSP can give PHAT control to PAHTTER sounds from your Android headunit

 Marshmallow